 What type of organizations are eligible for the designation?

-Any organization offering sports programs for children (age 17 and under) is eligible to apply for the Better Sports for Kids Quality Program Provider designation.
+Any agency or organization offering sports programs with organized teams for children (age 17 and under) is eligible to apply for the Better Sports for Kids Quality Program Provider designation.
 Those offering only camps, athlete training sessions or clinics are not eligible to apply.

 Who should submit the application?